openjdk/valhalla-docs/site/early-access.md

 # Early Access Release

-The latest early access release of Valhalla features, codenamed *LW4*, will be published at [jdk.java.net](https://jdk.java.net/valhalla/).
+The latest early access release of Valhalla features, codenamed *LW4*, is published at [jdk.java.net](https://jdk.java.net/valhalla/).

 Functionality, language syntax, and `class` file formats are subject to change.